-Fig. 13 compares the results of XCS to those of the subspace forest.
-Fig. 13(a) shows again that in a majority of problems there is an improvement by the decision forest over the single tree.
+Figure 13 compares the results of XCS to those of the subspace forest.
+Figure 13(a) shows again that in a majority of problems there is an improvement by the decision forest over the single tree.
 And for almost all these cases, XCS is equivalent or superior to the subspace decision forest.
 There are though some problems where XCS is outperformed by the subspace forests (37 out of 392) but these can hardly be related to the complexity metrics.
-There are different problems with the same complexity values that are better solved with XCS in some cases, and better solved with the subspace forest in other cases, or solved with both classifiers equivalently [see Fig. 13(b)-(f)].
+There are different problems with the same complexity values that are better solved with XCS in some cases, and better solved with the subspace forest in other cases, or solved with both classifiers equivalently (see figures 13(b)-13(f)).
 This may suggest that these metrics are not discriminating enough to distinguish when a problem can be better solved with XCS than with the subspace forest.

-The results obtained with the decision forests are consistent with previous experiments in the literature [41], where the subsample forests are shown to excel in those problems with sparse training sets, small maximum Fisher's discriminant ratio, and highly nonlinear boundaries.
-On the contrary, subspace forests are found to perform better when the class boundary is smoother (low nonlinearities) and for large training sets relative to dimensionality.
-It seems that subsampling the training set has an effect of overcoming the sparsity of the training set, small Fisher's ratios, and high nonlinearities, while sampling the feature space tends to work best for less complex boundaries.
+The results obtained with the decision forests are consistent with previous experiments in the literature [41], where the subsample forests are shown to excel in those problems with sparse training sets, small maximum Fisher's discriminant ratio and highly non-linear boundaries.
+On the contrary, subspace forests were found to perform better when the class boundary is smoother (low non-linearities) and for large training sets relative to dimensionality.
+It seems that subsampling the training set has an effect of overcoming the sparsity of the training set, small Fisher's ratios and high non-linearities, while sampling the feature space tends to work best for less complex boundaries.
 In this sense, XCS's behavior is more similar to the subspace forest.
 In fact, we can view XCS as a combination of classifiers, where each classifier contains a rule that may have generalizations in some of the attributes, having an effect similar to that of sampling over the feature space.

 VII.
-CONCLUSION
+CONCLUSIONS

 This paper investigates the domain of competence of the XCS classifier system, namely to what kind of problems XCS is well suited and poorly suited, along with a comparison of performance with other classifier schemes.
-Such investigation is made possible by our characterization of the complexity of real-world classification problems using a set of geometrical descriptors.
+Such investigation is possible because of our characterization of the complexity of real-world classification problems by a set of geometrical descriptors.

-Several factors of problem complexity are found to correlate to the accuracy of the XCS classifier system.
-The most discriminating features of problems that are difficult for XCS are the percentage of points on the boundary, the ratio of intraclass-interclass NN distances, and the nonlinearity.
+Several factors of problem complexity have an effect on the accuracy of a classifier.
+The most discriminating features of problems that are difficult for XCS are the percentage of points on the boundary, the ratio of intra-inter class nearest neighbor distances and the non-linearity.
 XCS's performance presents almost a linear correlation with these metrics.
-But although a high value on these metrics usually implies high levels of complexity, there are also some exceptions to this rule where associations between several geometrical metrics are needed to explain XCS's behavior, revealing the multifaceted nature of the complexity of a problem.
+But although a high value on these metrics usually implies high levels of complexity, there are also some exceptions to this rule where associations between